CPRA Cookie Consent: Is it Required & How to Comply?

 - Don't Be Vague: Avoid generic or vague descriptions about why and how cookies are used.
 Consumers should not be left guessing about the intent behind each cookie.

 - Don't Neglect the Opt-out: Do not make the Opt-out process convoluted or buried deep in website menus.
-It should be as straightforward to withdraw consent as it is to give it.
+It should be as straightforward to withdraw user consent as it is to give it.

 - Don't Overlook Updates: If there are significant changes in how cookies are used on your site or in the CPRA's stipulations, don't ignore them.
 Regularly review and adjust your practices accordingly.

-Consequences of Non-Compliance with CPRA
+Consequences of Violating the CPRA

 Even unintentional breaches can result in significant financial penalties, underscoring the importance of robust compliance solutions and cybersecurity measures.
 Beyond the direct financial impact, non-compliance can have severe reputational consequences for businesses.